 Implementing a Sound Digital Signature Strategy

 Considering the challenges facing the banking and financial sector in maintaining business continuity during COVID-19 and beyond, it is a matter of survival to implement a sound digital signature strategy going forward.
-To do this, business must address their:
+To do this, businesses must address their:

-Key Drivers for Digitalisation:
+Key Drivers for Digitalization:

 - Digital transformation